ABOUT SFM

 EVENT SEARCH

-Ushigome Kagurazaka, which has been alive mainly since Bukemachi in the Edo era and Hanamachi in the Meiji era, is a town almost overlaps with a Heise map and an Edo era's drawing picture map.
+Ushigome Kagurazaka, which has been alive mainly since bukemachi (samurai town) in the Edo era (1603~1867) and hanamachi (leisure district) in the Meiji era (1868~1912).
 While many towns in Tokyo have changed, there is a mysterious urban space where the slopes and alleys complicated.
-In this town, there are people who are involved in various performing arts such as not only geishas, but also Noh music, Nagauta, Shinnnai-bushi, Kouta, Koto, Shamisen, Japanese dance and Rakugo, and there are many people gather to hand down unique Japanese cultures such as Japanese tea ceremony, and even now we can still closely feel Japanese tradition.
-It is also known as a place related with Koyo Ozaki, Soseki Natsume, Kyoka Izumi, Hougetsu Shimamura and Sumako Matsui.
+In this town, there are people who are involved in various Japanese traditional performing arts, and there are many people gather to hand down unique Japanese cultures such as Japanese tea ceremony, and even now we can still closely feel Japanese tradition.
 However, the charm of this place is not only tradition, but also to have been sending its culture while interacting with tradition and modernity.
-Even now, it has not changed and a variety of talents that lead the latest era in such as dance, music and art gather, and furthermore, many French people live, and in the alley with old-fashioned aspects, French culture produces a unique elegance.
-In the past few decades, with young people joining from NPOs and volunteers for town planning, we send such charms as numerous cultural events.
-We are creating a community in the middle of Tokyo.
+Even now, it has not changed and a variety of talents that lead the latest era in such as dance, music, and art gather.
+We are creating a true “village” community in the middle of Tokyo.
 That might be the biggest attraction of Ushigome Kagurazaka.

 Okubo / Takadanobaba / Waseda Area